PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 1. Create our shell-pool by instantiating the shell-prefab.
 2. Get a reference to all the spawners in our scene.
 3. Create a new tank object from the prefab.
-4. Pass in the correct variables to setup the tank.
+4. Pass in the correct variables to set up the tank.
 5. Add the new tank to its place in the tank-list array.
 6. Set the corresponding player-name in the HUD to be the player we just created.
 7. Clean up any unused players in the HUD by setting the names and scores to be empty strings.